About Configuring Destinations in Internet Access Rules

 • The protocols added to the destination are OR'ed together.
 The rule applies to traffic on the selected protocols.

-• The individual network component field values that you enter for Ports, Protocols, and IPs or CIDRs are AND'ed together to create a single destination.
+• The individual network component field values that you enter for Ports, Protocols, and IPs, CIDRs, or Wildcard Masks are AND'ed together to create a single destination.
 The rule applies to the traffic on the composite destination.

 Note: You are not required to choose an IP, protocols, or ports to add a composite destination.
 Instead, you can choose the ANY protocol to define a destination that matches traffic on any IP or CIDR, with any port, on the available destination protocols.